tunnelvisionlabs/antlr4/doc/creating-a-language-target.md

+:warning: The information on this page has not been updated for this optimized fork.

 # Creating an ANTLR Language Target

 This document describes how to make ANTLR generate parsers in a new language, *X*.